 As youth workers, we may ask, “how come our kids are not this passionate about the gospel” That’s an unfair comparison.
 These kids are responding to a tragedy that changed the face of their schools and community.
 They have been personally impacted by this and feel the loss very deeply.
 They are not unlike the prophets of old who saw the injustices of Israel and cried out with passionate voices to repent, turn away return to God.

 As leaders, we need to find out what our kids are passionate about and find a way for them to release that passion.
+What makes them angry?
+What makes them sad?
 We need undergird their passions and help infuse it into our ministries.

 As leaders we need to decide what we’re passionate about.
-Youth workers are paid to be passionate about their meetings.
+Youth workers are paid to be passionate about Jesus and their youth group.
 We are judged on their size and their conversion rate.
-She churches don’t even care about the latter as long as the former is present.
+Many churches don’t care about the latter as long as the former is present.

 We are the church, and as leaders of young people, we ought to live out our passions in front of them.
 I speak about my passion for those who are bullied, for those who are marginalized, for kids who do not fit our outdated church model.
 They know I am passionate about people finding the Lord because eternity can sneak up on us and time for some is short.
 I ask them to share my passion, and the passion of Jesus for a lost world.